Siddi: Music

 In the nascent Baloch culture awareness in the 20th century, many individuals involved in this cultural and political revitalization were of African descent.
 Among them was Bilawal Belgium from Lyari, who gained national and international acclaim for his mastery of the banjo for Sindhi and Balochi music on Radio Pakistan and as a member of Pakistan's official music groups travelling to different countries.

 Assimilation

 Generally, the Siddi primarily associate and marry members of their own communities.
 It is rare for the Siddi to marry outside of their communities although in Pakistan a growing number of the Sheedi intermarry as a way to dilute their African lineage and reduce racial discrimination and prejudice.

 Siddi communities, although classified as a tribe by the Indian government, primarily live in agricultural communities where men are responsible for the farming and women are responsible for the home and children.
-Outside of their communities, men also tend to be employed as farm hands, drivers, manual laborers, and security guards.
+Outside of their communities, men also tend to be employed as farm hands, drivers, manual labourers, and security guards.

 As in other aspects of life, the Siddi have adopted the common dietary practices of the dominant society.
 An example of a staple meal would be a large portions of rice with dal and pickles.